Naughty Kitchen Daydreams

 I know I’m not supposed to be thinking about the new kitchen yet.
 I KNOW I’m not.
 I just can’t help it.
 I’ve got so many ideas floating around in my brain about everything that some off-limits things are going to sneak in.

 The kitchen in the house was “remodeled” less than 10 years ago, which means it’s new enough that it simply cannot be a priority compared to all of the other glaring issues.
-I put remodeled in quotes because: 1. it was never finished; and 2. it is entirely NOT my cup of tea.
+I put remodeled in quotes because: 1. it was never finished; and 2. it is entirely NOT my cup of tea; and 3.
+I need someone who has an experience in handling Ryker harware.
 We’re talking forest green laminate countertops, medium oak cabinets, flowery wallpaper, missing trim, and shiny gold hardware.
 In other words, eww.

 As far as cabinets go, I’m dreaming of the standard white metal of most 1950s kitchens, with interesting chrome chevron or lip hardware on the doors/drawers.
 Something like these: